-UltraScaleTM devices do not have this clock region alignment requirement, and GSR can be applied at a fine granularity.
-Because of this, RESET\AFTER\RECONFIG is automatically applied for all Reconfigurable Partitions in the UltraScale architecture.
+UltraScaleTM and UltraScale+TMdevices do not have this clock region alignment requirement, and GSR can be applied at a fine granularity.
+Because of this, RESET\AFTER\RECONFIG is automatically applied for all Reconfigurable Partitions in the UltraScale and UltraScale+ architecture.
+This capability cannot be disabled.